 Ingredients: Chili, Soy Sauce, Fish Oil, Sesame Oil, Sesame Seeds

-Recommended for meat, poultry and fish, Asian Sesame also worked very nicely for grilled tofu.
+Recommended for meat, poultry, and fish Asian Sesame also worked very nicely for grilled tofu.

 Ingredients: Chili, Water Chestnuts, Ketchup, Pineapple, Orange Juice, Sesame Oil, Cider Vinegar, Turbinado Sugar, Tomato Paste, Brown Sugar, Molasses, Lime Juice, buter, Dry Mustard, Sea Salt, Spice, Ginger and Cumin.

 Island Fire isn’t as hot as it sounds.
-The heat from the chilies is gentle as not to outshine the sweeter, tropical flavors.
+The heat from the chilies is gentle so as not to outshine the sweeter, tropical flavors.
 It’s a tangy, zesty balance with a hint of heat at the back of your throat.
-It’s recommended for fish and pork, but definitely works for chicken as well.
+It’s recommended for fish and pork but definitely works for chicken as well.

-Both Sensational Sauces we tried get a solid thumbs up.
+Both Sensational Sauces we tried got a solid thumbs up.
 We definitely want to check out the other flavors Chef Ward is cooking up – namely Toasted Vanilla Cognac BBQ Sauce.
 Sounds sensational, right?
 (See what I did there?)

-Currently Sensational Sauces is a small start-up, pretty much a one man show.
+Currently, Sensational Sauces is a small start-up, pretty much a one-man show.
 Duane hopes to expand production and availability in the near future.